Kentucky health insurance exchange

 Kynect was one of the few marketplaces established through an executive order.
 Beshear’s order to establish the exchange in July 2012 followed months of seeming inaction on the exchange by the executive and legislative branches in the state.
 Kynect is part of the state’s Cabinet for Health and Family Services, and it is overseen by 19-member board appointed by Beshear.

 Kentucky spent about $11 million on outreach and marketing, and it trained 5,000 people to support enrollment — including state employees, insurance agents, volunteers and representative of various community groups and social service organizations.
-These outreach efforts are driving Kentucky’s enrollment totals.
+These outreach efforts drove Kentucky’s enrollment totals.

-Five insurers are participating in Kentucky’s marketplace: Anthem Blue Cross and Blue Shield, Bluegrass Family Health, Humana, Kentucky Health Cooperative, and UnitedHealthcare.
+Five insurers participated in Kentucky’s marketplace during 2014 open enrollment: Anthem Blue Cross and Blue Shield, Bluegrass Family Health, Humana, Kentucky Health Cooperative, and UnitedHealthcare.

-According to the Kaiser Family Foundation, 15 percent of Kentucky residents were uninsured in 2012.
-Beshear set a target of reducing the uninsured rate to less than 5 percent by 2019 as part of his recently announced strategy to improve health status for Kentucky residents.
+According to Wallet Hub and based on data from the Kaiser Family Foundation, the uninsured rate in Kentucky decreased from 17.3 percent prior to 2014 open enrollment to 8.95 percent after open enrollment.
+That’s a drop of 8.35 percent.
+Beshear set a target of reducing the uninsured rate to less than 5 percent by 2019 as part of his strategy to improve health status for Kentucky residents.

 Kynect - Kentucky’s Healthcare Connection

 State Exchange Profile: Kentucky

 The Henry J. Kaiser Family Foundation overview of Kentucky’s progress toward creating a state health insurance exchange.